We asked some of the comedians performing at Bath Comedy Festival to answer ten questions in 60 seconds.

 10. What's next for you after Bath Comedy Festival?

-The Mysterious World of Clovis van Darkhelm is at the Ring O Bells on Saturday 30th March - click here for details
+Amy Howerska is appearing in Sasspot at the Ring O Bells on Wednesday 1st April at 6.30pm - click here for details

 1. Describe your show in 3 words: